Knowing When to Ask: Resolving Uncertainty in Human-Robot Joint Planning via Explicit Dialogue and Implicit Intent Cues: Experimental Results

 The intent recognition parameters are fixed at $\alpha = 0.3$ and $\beta = 1.0$ with a confidence threshold of $\tau_{\mathrm{intent}} = 0.5$.
 The commitment distance $r_{\mathrm{commit}}$ is set to 1.5 m for synthetic layouts and 1.0 m for the denser layout.
-If the robot reaches a cooperative task without the human, it waits up to 5 seconds before re-planning, and the human follows a similar short-wait strategy.
-Each episode terminates upon task completion.
-Results are reported as mean $\pm$ standard error.
+If the robot reaches a cooperative task without the human, it waits up to 5 s before re-planning; the human follows a similar strategy.
+Each episode terminates upon task completion, and results are reported as mean $\pm$ standard error.

 Table~\ref{tab:overall-simulation} summarizes overall simulation performance, where travel distance also serves as a proxy for motion-related energy cost.
 The proposed method reduces execution time by 23.0\%, total travel distance by 10.7\%, and human travel distance by 17.7\% compared to the non-cooperative baseline.
-The substantial time reduction suggests fewer coordination delays and less redundant motion.
-The larger decrease in human distance further indicates that the drone assumes more of the workload and alleviates human effort.
+The time reduction reflects fewer coordination delays, while the larger decrease in human distance indicates that the drone assumes more of the workload.

-Table~\ref{tab:avg-intent} shows the intent recognition performance.
-The true target at each time step is approximated by the next task completed by the human.
-The overall true-target probability reaches 71.9\%, well above the 33\% uniform baseline.
-The corresponding top-1 accuracy is 84.0\%, meaning that the highest-belief task matches the subsequently completed task in most cases.
+Table~\ref{tab:avg-intent} shows the intent recognition performance, where the true target at each step is approximated by the next task completed by the human.
+The overall true-target probability reaches 71.9\%, well above the 33\% uniform baseline, and the top-1 accuracy of 84.0\% means the highest-belief task matches the subsequently completed task in most cases.
 Performance is slightly lower in ambiguous scenarios, but the gap remains modest.